 While no degree is going to be cheap, we wanted to find the ones that were more cost-effective compared to their peers.
 Colleges who scored highly here offered classes at competitive rates — to get you out of paying student loans and into planning your future, faster.

 This Gave Us Our Intelligent Score

-If the top 30 schools don’t feel like enough options, take a look at our shortlist of schools which gives you an extra fifteen to compare.
-Even though these programs didn’t score highly enough to make it into the top 30, they’re each strong programs in their own right, and could be your perfect choice.
+If these top schools don’t feel like enough options, take a look at our shortlist of schools which gives you an extra fifteen to compare.
+Even though these programs didn’t score highly enough to make it into the top 30, they’re each strong programs in their own right and could be your perfect choice.

 - Azusa Pacific University